Residency – Clinical Pathology Rotations

 Blood Bank/Transfusion Medicine

-The Blood Bank experience consists of three blocks, usually scheduled early in training, on this very busy service.
-In 2018, the Blood Bank handled over 26,000 blood product transfusions in support of hospital services, such as our neonatal intensive care unit, our kidney and pancreas transplant program, our busy cardiovascular surgery service, and one of the largest sickle cell clinics in the U.S., all at this Level-1 trauma center.
+The Blood Bank experience consists of three blocks on this very busy service.
+In 2023, the Blood Bank handled close to 25,000 blood product transfusions in support of hospital services, such as our neonatal intensive care unit, our kidney and pancreas transplant program, our busy cardiovascular surgery service, and one of the largest sickle cell clinics in the U.S., all at this Level-1 trauma center.
 During rotations, residents are exposed to a wide variety of transfusion-related issues.
 With the assistance of experienced faculty and staff, residents on service act as the first point of contact for transfusion reactions and are responsible for all patients with positive antibody screening.
 Through assigned readings and clinical interactions, residents acquire in depth knowledge of the full range of transfusion medicine.
 Residents rotate through the apheresis unit in our hospital and also visit a major blood collection center.
 They also participate in weekly rounds, making presentations every week about interesting or difficult cases.
 Numerous opportunities for research and quality improvement projects can be found on this popular rotation.
 Further experience can be obtained through Blood Bank electives or Research electives.

 Chemistry